youssefhmidi/Backend_in_go/walkthrough.md

 All the testing files of the api functionnalities and for debuging

 ### Database Directory "/database/"
-the database connector and initializer
+the database connector and initializer and has the repository functionalities

 ### Models Directory "/models/"
 contains informations about the models and the response/request structure